-Tie a figure 8 knot in the end of the tail to act as a stopper and prevent the clove hitch from coming undone.
+Tie a figure 8 knot at the end of the mainsheet.

 Step 7: Raise the Sail

 IMPORTANT!

 Make sure that your boat is head to wind (the bow is pointing into the wind) and that the area is free from any obstacles that the rig might hit in case the wind changes and the sail swings unexpectedly.